JHInventor/LDSGeneralConferenceDownloader/README.md

  _Note: Depending upon how many years worth of conferences you ask it to download, it may take some time!_

+## How do I create an executable to share with family and friends?
+1. Follow steps 1 and 2 under "What do I need to do to run this script?"
+2. Install pyinstaller
+`pip install pyinstaller`
+3. Create executable using pyinstaller (WINDOWS) `pyinstaller -F -n GeneralConferenceDownloader --add-data="conference_headers.json;." gen_conf_downloader.py`
+4. Share dist/GeneralConferenceDownloader.exe with your family and friends

 ## What does it generate?
 It will generate a folder structure as follows in your destination folder:
 ```